Welcome friends to Cruelty Free Eating: All are welcome here!

 “Peace on earth begins and ends with you.”

-This is the story of how I came to understand what veganism really is and how it fits in with a desire for peace and a better world for everyone.
-Veganism is not enlightenment, but it is an important part of it.
-My journey into enlightenment is just one click away.
+This is the story of how I worked for 33 years to understand what why cruelty exists.
+Cruelty prevents peace on earth.
 Click here “. . . .
 I was 10 years old when I witnessed the cruelty of humans towards other humans for the first time. . . . .”

-The abuses I have uncovered have opened my eyes to animals, to these peaceful creatures who have never harmed anyone or anything and to the value of life itself, any life at all, not just my own.
+The abuses I have uncovered have opened my eyes to animals, to these peaceful creatures who have never harmed anyone or anything and to the value of life itself, any life at all, not just my own and not just the lives of those that are most like me.

 Even when there are seemingly no abuses, I must tell you that there still are.
 For every animal used for food or its products no matter where it lived its life or how ends up thrown away, tossed in a grinder or ends up in a slaughterhouse.
 I didn’t want to give up cheese, dairy (remember dairy cows give birth in order to produce milk, the calf is taken away from her and these mothers cry click here to experience what she experiences), eggs (there is no such thing as free range once you investigate this further), fish.
 Around each and every corner, when it came to animals being used for food or as entertainment, in a zoo, at a circus, in a shelter, in a medical lab, a rodeo, a dog race and in other places that are simply unspeakable that you probably never even realized existed I found mental, emotional, sexual and psychological abuse and physical abuses some of which were so horrific they sank me to my knees with a despair and sadness of which I had never experienced before.